AlonFriedman/R_code_textual_analysis_engagement/README.md

 --Accessibility

 Contributing:
 We welcome contributions to this project!
-If you have suggestions for improvements or have found bugs, please open an issue or submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+If you have suggestions for improvements or have found bugs, please let us know.
 License:
 This work is distributed under the GPL license.
 This allows you to freely copy, modify, and distribute the code for personal use.
 However, if you publish modified versions or bundle it with other code, the modified version or complete bundle must also be licensed under the GPL.